harshbaba/js-weird-lang/interview-prepration/angular/angular-content.md

     adding an emit() method so it can send arbitrary values.
 When you call emit(), it passes the emitted value to the next() method of any subscribed observer.

-27. Subject vs BehaviorSubject vs ReplaySubject
+27. Subject vs BehaviorSubject vs ReplaySubject:

     A subject is a special type of Observable which shares a single execution path among the observers which results in a multicast (one to many).

     There are four types of Subjects available based on how they behave:

-    Subject - No initial value or replay available AsyncSubject - Emits latest values to subscribers on completion of the async task BehaviouralSubject - requires an initial value and emits current values to new subscribers ReplaySubject - replays a specified number of last values to new subscribers
+    Subject - No initial value or replay available

+    AsyncSubject - Emits latest values to subscribers on completion of the async task

+    BehaviouralSubject - requires an initial value and emits current values to new subscribers

+    ReplaySubject - replays a specified number of last values to new subscribers

     https://stackoverflow.com/questions/43118769/subject-vs-behaviorsubject-vs-replaysubject-in-angular